ReporterMarina/project3-schools/README.md

  <!-- GETTING STARTED -->
-## About the Evictions in MA project
+## About the School Discipline in MA project

 <h1>What I aimed to accomplish:</h1>

-<p>I wanted to see whether evictions are on the rise in Massachusetts.
-I also wanted to learn how to scrape from Tableau visualizations in cases where it's otherwise not possible to download the data. </p>
+<p>I wanted to see whether school districts are reporting arrests of students as required under Massachusetts state law.
+I also wanted to learn how to use R to join datasets, clean data and analyze large amounts of data. </p>

 <br>
 <br>
 <h1>Short description of your findings</h1>
-<p> I found that evictions have spiked in MA this year.
-Hard-hit communities include Fall River, Holyoke, Springfield, Pittsfield and New Bedford, where evictions and money order judgments are disproptionately high. </p>
+<p> I found that just one in 10 school districts and charter schools in Massachusetts reported arrests in the 2011-2022 school year.
+I reached out to several school districts and heard back from Lowell -- which had 6 arrests that school year, but only reported one arrest. </p>

 <br>
 <br>
 <h1>Summary of the data collection process, with links</h1>
-<p> I used <a href="https://github.com/bertrandmartel/tableau-scraping">a wonderful Tableau scraping tool created by Bertrandmartel to download .CSV files from Tableau visualizations maintained by the Massachusetts state trial court system.
-The trial court system has refused to simply allow the public to download data from its public Tableau visualization.
-I have requested the data but have only received partial data for another visualization.
-The state trial court system has correctly stated that the judiciary is exempt from the public records access law. </a> </p>
+<p> I used R to analyze data maintained by the Massachusetts Department of Education.  </a> </p>
 <p> I used the following data sets for the state of Massachusetts:</p>

-<p><a href="https://public.tableau.com/shared/4RPS78R3R?:display_count=n&:origin=viz_share_link">2020-2023 eviction orders</a></p>

-<p><a href="https://public.tableau.com/shared/8S6Q53TYD?:display_count=n&:origin=viz_share_link">by location eviction orders since 2020</a></p>

-<p><a href="https://public.tableau.com/shared/F8Q5B97KS?:display_count=n&:origin=viz_share_link">#by location eviction orders since 2022</a></p>
+<p><a href="https://www.doe.mass.edu/infoservices/data/ssdr/default.html">School Safety and Discipline Report </a></p>

+<p> I contacted the state to learn how to download data for the 2021-2022 school year - a needed step because the public-facing website database only has percentages and not numerators for statistics like the number of school-based arrests. </p>

 <br>
 <br>
 <h1>Overview of the data analysis process</h1>
-<p>I used Tableauscraper and for loops to go through the data, get worksheet names and then save the .csv files to a folder.
-I then analyzed the data using Excel pivot tables for the simple analysis of finding communities with the biggest counts of eviction orders and money judgments.
-I added <a href="https://www.census.gov/data/tables/time-series/demo/popest/2020s-total-cities-and-towns.html"> Census population data </a>, cleaned the data and used V Lookup to match communities with populations.
-I was unable to match every community with population data -- partly because the state data had a breakdown for Boston neighborhoods.
+<p>I learned R to go through the data, clean it, join 2018 and 2022 data for another analysis and create customized data frames so I could create filters.
+I figured out how to summarize and group by multiple conditions at once and spent a lot of time removing tables and recreating them until I got exactly what I wanted.
+I learned new techniques to replace NA values and filter out rows based on specific conditions.

 <br>
 <br>
 <h1>A section about what new skills, approaches, etc you used, or where you grew the most during the project</h1>
-<p> I gained new skills in web scrapign and working in Github to find tools created by other users and modifying them to suit my own purposes.
-I have gained more confidence in how to use for loops to iterate through data and find what I need.
-I'll be able to use this code to scrap data from other Tableau visualizations. </p>
+<p> I gained new skills in R and working in Github to find tools created by other users and modifying them to suit my own purposes.
+I have gained much more confidence in R after spending hours on this project, and have ;kkkk </p>

 <br>
 <br>
 <h1>A section about things you tried to do or wanted to do but did not have the skills/time (but if you have more time you might do)</h1>
-<p> I want to use MySQl or R to analyze and clean the data next time.
-I used Excel because I thought it would be straightforward, but I think I would have saved more time using SQL.
-I'd like to scrape data from Apartments.com for reporting on the rental market in MA next.
+<p> It took many hours to gain confidence and expertise in R through trial and error.
 </p>

-<p>Link to Github project: <a href="https://marinav13.github.io/MyProject/">here</a></p>
+<p>Link to Github project: <a href="https://marinav13.github.io/Project3/">here</a></p>